Boxing Helena: Production

-Producer Philippe Caland came up with the idea, but wanted a woman to write it, and so approached Lynch after she gave a poetry reading.
+Producer Philippe Caland came up with the idea, but wanted a woman to write it and approached Jennifer Lynch after she gave a poetry reading.
 At first, Lynch declined to get involved, reportedly telling him "Well, that sounds kind of terrible."
 But Caland was eventually able to convince her to work on it.
 In writing, Lynch was inspired by some elements from her own childhood, telling Vice that being born with club feet, and her grandmother owning a Venus de Milo replica, influenced her insight into the characters:

 It always struck me the way people looked at the Venus.
 They didn't see her as broken, they saw her as beautiful.
 And it really made a huge impact on me.
 I thought I was broken and that maybe someday someone would find me beautiful.
 So this idea of a damaged boy who was in an obsessive situation who would try to recreate from his own view the one thing that didn't hit him or abandon him was this armless, beautiful woman.
 And therefore in a dream recreate this obsessive thing where we take from one another until we are the size and shape that we think the other person should be for us.

-Madonna was slated to play Helena, but shortly before filming was to begin in January 1991 she dropped out, halting the production.
+Madonna was slated to play Helena but shortly before filming was to begin in January 1991 she dropped out, halting the production.
 The next month, in an attempt to salvage the film, Lynch met with Kim Basinger about playing Helena.
-Basinger agreed, but closer to the new filming date she began requesting what The New York Times called "major script revisions", which according to producer Mazzocone amounted to making Helena "less of a bitch".
+Basinger agreed but closer to the new filming date she began requesting what The New York Times called "major script revisions", which according to producer Carl Mazzocone amounted to making Helena "less of a bitch".
 After the production failed to make the changes to Basinger's satisfaction she also quit the picture.

 Legal battles involving both stars then ensued.
 Eventually Basinger was the subject of an adverse jury verdict for over $8.1 million, which bankrupted her.
-The verdict was set aside on appeal in 1994, but Basinger later settled for $3.8 million.

-Meanwhile, Fenn, who had previously worked with Lynch's father on Twin Peaks, was cast as Helena in December 1991.
+The verdict was set aside on appeal in 1994 but Basinger later settled for $3.8 million.
+Meanwhile, Fenn, who had previously worked with Lynch's father David on Twin Peaks, was cast as Helena in December 1991.
 By this time a third major star, Ed Harris, had also backed out of the film due to the ever-increasing delays, telling The New York Times, "I needed to get on with my life."